mattsedlar/Regression_Models_Course_Project/Report.md

 # Is an Automatic or Manual Transmission Better for Miles per Gallon?
 Matthew Sedlar
-October 19, 2015
+October 23, 2015

 ## Executive Summary

-This paper looks at question of whether an automatic or manual transmission is better for miles per gallon.
-It attempts to explain the advantage manual transmissions have over automatic transmittions by fitting a regression model to the dependent variable, mpg, using independent variables, transmission type and the size and power of a vehicle's engine.
-The result is that better mpg in cars with manual transmissions can be explained by the relationship between gas usage and engine displacement.
+This paper looks at data extracted from the 1974 *Motor Trend* U.S. magazine and attempts to answer whether an automatic or manual transmission is better for miles per gallon.
+It attempts to explain the advantage manual transmissions have over automatic transmittions by fitting a regression model to the dependent variable, mpg, using the independent variables transmission type and the size and power of a vehicle's engine.
+The result is that better mpg in cars with manual transmissions can be explained by the relationship between gas usage and engine displacement, but only for the sample provided as it is small and dated.

 ## Exploratory Analysis

+The data consists of aspects of automobile design and performance for 32 automobiles (1973–74 models).
 I started by looking at simple box plot of miles per gallon by automatic and manual transmission types.
 As figure 1 shows, the interquartile range for automatic transmissions is below the interquartile range of manual transmissions.
 There certainly appears to be a relationship between better mpg and manual transmissions.

 #### Figure 1